-As with the length-at-age relationship, this weight-length relationship predicted faster growth in fork length at younger ages (Figure 22) and faster growth in weight at later ages (Figure 23).
-The model results are similar to relationships present for the LCR in previous years (BC Hydro 2013a, BC Hydro 2015c, BC Hydro 2016c) and other White Sturgeon populations (Beamesderfer 1993).
+As with the length-at-age relationship, the weight-length relationship (Figure 21) predicted faster growth in fork length at younger ages (Figure 22) and faster growth in weight at later ages (Figure 23).
+The model results are similar to relationships present for the LCR in previous years (BC Hydro 2013a, BC Hydro 2015c, BC Hydro 2016c, BC Hydro 2017) and other White Sturgeon populations (Beamesderfer 1993).

-Figure 20.
-Length-at-age relationship and von Bertalanffy growth equation for known age hatchery-origin White Sturgeon captured in the Lower Columbia River from 2009 to 2016.
+Figure 19.
+Length-at-age relationship and von Bertalanffy growth equation for known age hatchery-origin White Sturgeon captured in the Lower Columbia River from 2009 to 2017.